Wendy Williams’ Guardianship Explained by a Probate Lawyer

 There is also the question of why no one in Williams’ orbit was given the opportunity to act as her financial guardian.
 Again, this question is difficult to answer due to the court documents being sealed, but it is possible that the court wanted a neutral third-party professional in the role instead of someone with close ties to Williams, who could more easily exploit her.

-Before making a determination about whether or not a guardianship/conservatorship is needed, the court hears testimony and evidence; therefore, it is important to do what you can to ensure that testimony and evidence are skillfully presented to the court in a light that is most favorable to you.
+Before making a determination about whether or not a guardianship/conservatorship is needed, the court hears testimony and evidence; therefore, it is important to do what you can to ensure that testimony and evidence are skillfully presented to the court in a favorable light.
 This is where having a skilled attorney on your team, whether you are seeking a guardianship/conservatorship or fighting a guardianship/conservatorship, can make all the difference.

 Could Wendy Williams Have Taken Precautions to Avoid Being Placed Under Guardianship?

-The reality is that even if appropriate safeguards are put in place, they will not guarantee that a guardianship/conservatorship will not be necessary.
-For example, the person nominated as power of attorney or successor trustee could be unfit to fulfill their role, or they could refuse it.
-In other cases, the nominee actually may be perpetrating financial abuse against the allegedly incompetent person, rendering the nominee unfit to act.
-In these instances, a guardianship/conservatorship may be the only viable means of protecting the allegedly incompetent person.
+The reality is that even if appropriate safeguards are put in place, they will not guarantee that a guardianship/conservatorship will not be required down the road.
+For example, the person designated as attorney-in-fact or successor trustee could be unfit to fulfill their power of attorney obligations or their trustee responsibilities, respectively, or they could refuse to act.
+In some cases, the fiduciary themselves could be perpetrating financial abuse against the allegedly incompetent person, rendering them unfit to act.

 Wendy Williams/Wells Fargo Update: Will Williams Regain Control of Her Finances?

-Williams’ former lawyer stressed that Williams was unhappy with both her appointed guardian and with the terms of her financial guardianship, one of which being that she receives a minimal allowance.
+Williams’ former lawyer stressed that Williams has been unhappy with both her appointed guardian and with the terms of her financial guardianship, which only provides her with a minimal allowance.
 Williams’ dissatisfaction with her guardianship is understandable, given that she is someone who is used to having millions of dollars at her disposal.

 How Is Wendy Williams’ Health?

-It is conceivable that the court will order for control over Wendy Williams’ Wells Fargo assets to be returned to the talk show host; however, because she has already been deemed as incapacitated by the court, it will likely be an uphill battle for her to prove that she is capable of managing her millions.
+Still, it seems inconceivable that the court would order for control over Wendy Williams’ Wells Fargo assets to be returned to the talk show host.
+Because she has already been deemed as incapacitated by the court and been diagnosed with multiple cognitive disorders, it will likely be an uphill battle for her to prove that she is capable of managing her millions.

 Can a Bank Freeze My Accounts?

 Banks are entitled to freeze assets for a variety of reasons, including fraudulent activity and assets being used to commit crime, among other things.
 But another way to look at this issue is to consider the possibility that the bank is actually trying to protect your assets from harm.
 If there are suspicious transactions or you do not appear to be of sound mind, it isn’t necessarily a bad thing for your assets to be temporarily frozen, as one wrong move could deplete them.
-Furthermore, the probate court has the power to unfreeze the assets, so you will have an opportunity to argue your case for the release of the frozen funds.
+Furthermore, the probate court has the power to unfreeze the assets, so you will have an opportunity to argue your case to try to have the frozen funds released.

 If you learn that your bank account is frozen, be sure to hire an attorney as soon as possible to protect your financial interests and help you regain control of your finances (if doing so is possible under the circumstances).